Fleet Street: Early history

 Fleet Street was established as a thoroughfare in Roman London and there is evidence that a route led west from Ludgate by 200 AD.
 Local excavations revealed remains of a Roman amphitheatre near Ludgate on what was Fleet Prison, but other accounts suggest the area was too marshy for regular inhabitation by the Romans.
 The Saxons did not occupy the Roman city but established Lundenwic further west around what is now Aldwych and the Strand.

 Many prelates lived around the street during the Middle Ages, including the Bishops of Salisbury and St Davids and the Abbots of Faversham, Tewkesbury, Winchcombe and Cirencester.
+The 1392 Fleet Street riot took place around Salisbury Court, the Bishop of Salisbury's house.

 Tanning of animal hides became established on Fleet Street owing to the nearby river, though this increased pollution leading to a ban on dumping rubbish by the mid-14th century.
-Many taverns and brothels were established along Fleet Street and have been documented as early as the 14th century.
-(Note: In 1339 a Fleet Street resident was found guilty of "harbouring prostitutes and sodomites".)
+Many taverns and brothels were established along Fleet Street and have been documented as early as the 14th century; in 1339 a Fleet Street resident was found guilty of "harbouring prostitutes and sodomites".
 Records show that Geoffrey Chaucer was fined two shillings for attacking a friar in Fleet Street, though modern historians believe this is apocryphal.

 An important landmark in Fleet Street during the late Middle Ages was a conduit that was the main water supply for the area.
 When Anne Boleyn was crowned queen following her marriage to Henry VIII in 1533, the conduit flowed wine instead of water.
-By the 16th century, Fleet Street, along with much of the City, was chronically overcrowded, and a royal proclamation in 1580 banned any further building on the street.
+By the 16th century, Fleet Street, along with much of the city, was chronically overcrowded, and a royal proclamation in 1580 banned any further building on the street.
 This had little effect, and construction continued, particularly timber.
 Prince Henry's Room over the Inner Temple gate dates from 1610 and is named after Henry Frederick, Prince of Wales, eldest son of James I, who did not survive to succeed his father.